Support Us

 The reason this issue dug up a wound in my heart is that a couple of years ago my daughter was made to undergo this barbaric ritual, against my wishes, under pressure from family elders and the ladies in particular.

 A year before my daughter turned seven, my wife told me that when our daughter turns seven we have to do her khatna.
 Unlike most men in the community, I was aware of what khatna or FGM is and I told her that I will not allow this.
-I told her this practice was started centuries ago by Bohras who wanted to curb the sexual desire of their women, as they frequently travelled for business.
+I told her this practice was started centuries ago by Bohras who wanted to curb the sexual desire of their women, as they frequently traveled for business.

 I told her that there is no scientific/medical basis for khatna or FGM.
 There is no mention of it in the Quran and that other Muslim sects do not practice it.
 I even told her that it is illegal in the western world and has been declared a violation of human rights by the United Nations.

-What I also did was initiate a discussion within my close Bohra friends group.
+What I also did was initiate a discussion within my close Bohra friend group.
 I raised the issue as to why a girl who doesn’t understand what is going on or what’s being done to her has to go through this, especially when the ones taking her for the cut are people she trusts.

 One reply I received from a female friend in the group is etched in my memory.
-She said, “Would you want your daughter to have multiple sex partners and have extra marital affairs?”
+She said, “Would you want your daughter to have multiple sex partners and have extramarital affairs?”

 I was taken aback by the reply, particularly as this friend is a well-educated person otherwise!
 It left me in despair on realizing the extent of falsehoods that have been propagated within the community, with people being brainwashed into believing something as barbaric as khatna, which has no scientific basis and is a violation of human rights.
 Forcibly doing something that is thought to curb sexual desire is in itself a violation of human rights.
-If educated young women of the community think in this manner, what to say of the elders who still dominate decision making in the majority of Bohra households?
+If educated young women of the community think in this manner, what to say of the elders who still dominate decision-making in the majority of Bohra households?

 My wife agreed with me and was reluctant to put our daughter through the horror.
 She told my mom and her mom that I was against the decision.
 She was told by both that there would be no argument and that this centuries-old practice has to continue just like how they went through it.